comit/sonoff-bridge/Expanding-Sonoffs.md

 * GPIO_LED4_INV
 ```

+To make a link between the different naming schemes of pins, connectors and logical functions, the [Pin Definition overview] in the esp8266 wiki is quite helpful.

 # Examples
 ## Connect switch
 If you take a Sonoff Basic and connect a switch between pin4 (ground) and pin5 (GPIO14) of the 5 pin programming header you now have a second switch connected to the device.
 You can set this through the module config page as option ``09 Switch1`` or from the command line with ``gpio14 9``.